-When you face Galaxy Note 10 and Note 10 Plus overheating issue, you must apply a mostly overlooked method – reset app preferences.
-That returns apps to their default settings, and, in case, one app is not working correctly, this solution will address that problem.
+When you face Galaxy Note 10 and Note 10 Plus overheating issues, you must apply a mostly overlooked method – reset app preferences.
+That returns apps to their default settings, and, in case one app is not working correctly, this solution will address that problem.
 Here’s how to perform that operation:

 - Go to Settings -> Apps